temach/reports/OT-Lab-6-sim-gsm.md

 But it was not generated.
 Perhaps the reader was not resetting the card properly?

-With the USB reader I had a CD that contained software.
-Because it was still not working, I decided to give a try to the software on the CD.
-Asked a friend who had a CD reader to extract the disk contents.
-They are available at the following link:  https://yadi.sk/d/khioUKcKweNtBA
+With the USB reader came a CD that contained some software.
+Because the other methods were not working it was time to try to the software on the CD.
+Finding a CD reader was also not easy, however Gaspar had one and provided it to me.
+The extracted disk contents are available at the following link:  https://yadi.sk/d/khioUKcKweNtBA

 Contents: